acrolinx/acrolinx-sidebar-demo-java/README.md

 on a Windows computer.

 3. All dependencies needed will be downloaded and the samples are ready to be run.
-4. You'll find three runnable main classes inside the `demo`-folder.
-5. Keep in mind, that this sample creates a fat jar, that includes the JFX dependencies for all platforms.
-Depending on your needs you might want to use a different project configuration with fewer dependencies.
-Check below for more information.

 ### Run the Samples